This blog was originally published on July 27, 2018. It has been updated for relevance and accuracy.

 Set Marketing Goals

-The biggest mistake most manufacturing marketers make is to say yes to all three of these goals.
-The next mistake is to set a goal but not set any clear metrics for measuring the success of that goal.
+The biggest mistake most manufacturing marketers make is to say yes to all five of these goals.
+The next error is to set a goal but not set any clear metrics for measuring the success of that goal.

 Identify Resources and Determine Budget